Medication Search - PDP-Hydrocodone

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the PDP-Hydrocodone medication?
+Who should NOT take PDP-Hydrocodone?

 Do not take hydrocodone if you: